triton-inference-server/pytriton/docs/deploying_models.md

 docker run -p 8000:8000 -p 8001:8001 -p 8002:8002 {image}
 ```

-In order to deploy container in Kubernetes, add ports definition for container in YAML deployment configuration:
+To deploy a container in Kubernetes, add a ports definition for the container in YAML deployment configuration:

 ```yaml
 containers: